edenobrega/sports-hall-booking-5p/README.md

 - Form to search for facilities on index
     - Takes a tag via drop down
-    - A location (preferably a town)
+    - A location (preferably a town/city in the GB)
     - A distance in miles
     ![](documentation/screenshots/search_form.png)

 - A list of sports offered
     - Taken from the "Tag" table and updates live to reflect the table
-    - (Take again without placeholders)
     ![](documentation/screenshots/sports_cards.png)

 - Clickable calendar to visually choose what date you want